-They've been number one on iTunes in over 65 countries, have got almost 12 million subscribers on YouTube and are the first K-pop band EVER to top the US album charts.
+They've been number one on iTunes in over 91 countries and regions with their latest album Map Of The Soul: 7, have got over 26 million subscribers on YouTube and are the first K-pop band EVER to top the US album charts.

 It's fair to say, BTS is the K-pop band that is taking over the world.

-The group sold out two shows at the O2 Arena in London on 9 and 10 October.
+The group sold out two shows at the O2 Arena in London on 9 and 10 October back in 2018.